-The compensation committee of our board of directors will administer the 1998 Plan and Willis Award Plan, including, without limitation, the determination of the employees to whom grants will be made, the number of shares subject to each grant and the various terms of those grants.
+The compensation committee of our board of directors administers the 1998 Plan and Willis Award Plan, including, without limitation, the determination of the employees to whom grants will be made, the number of shares subject to each grant and the various terms of those grants.
 Our board of directors may from time to time amend the terms of any grant, but, except for adjustments made upon a change in our shares by reason of a stock split, spin-off, stock dividend, stock combination or reclassification, recapitalization, reorganization, consolidation, change of control or similar event, that action may not adversely affect the rights of any participant under the 1998 Plan or Willis Award Plan, as applicable, with respect to the options without at least a majority of the participants approving such action.
 Our compensation committee of our board of directors will retain the right to amend, suspend or terminate the 1998 Plan and Willis Award Plan at any time.
-It is expected that no further grants, other than Mr. Hazen's award referred to above, will be made under the 1998 Plan.
+No further grants are to be made under the 1998 Plan.